MRT-exam/Exam-mtgo/README.md

 - [Notification Service](https://github.com/MRT-exam/exam-notification-service)

 # Project Description
-This is a microservices project for ordering food called MTGO (Mad To Go) which utilizes Docker for containerizing each service, uses Euerka Discovery for scaling.
+This is a microservices project called MTGO (Mad To Go) which is used for ordering food from different restaurant.
+The solution utilizes Docker for containerizing each service and uses Euerka Discovery Server in collaboration with API-Gateway for scaling.

 ### Restaurant Service
 Handles and provides Restaurant & Menu Item data.